datanlab/AttentiveEraser/README.md

 - **[MasaCtrl](https://github.com/TencentARC/MasaCtrl)**
 - **[diffusers](https://github.com/huggingface/diffusers)**

-We would like to express our sincere thanks to the authors and contributors of these repositories for their incredible work, which greatly enhanced the development of this project.
+We would like to express our sincere thanks to the authors and contributors of these repositories for their incredible work, which greatly enhanced the development of this repository.